lisa-paul/DSIarXivmetadata/README.md

 <br><hr><br>
 ## Methods
-- baseline/benchmark prediction: the "most common" class
+** baseline/benchmark prediction:**  the "most common" class
-- Preliminary study design is based on a class lesson:
+> Preliminary study design is very simple:
 	- Pipelining a simple CountVectorizer, plus one basic (Multinomial Naive Bayes) model, into a GridSearch
 > These simple preliminary Models, may give a fast/intuitive answer for clients

 - Evaluation metrics and criteria